morrisonlevi/Ardent/README.md

-# A New Standard Library Focusing on Object-Oriented Programming
+# A General Library Focusing on Object-Oriented Programming

 While developing and helping others develop PHP applications I noticed the trend to use PHP's arrays in nearly every task.
 Arrays in PHP are useful but they aren't well suited to object-oriented programming since they are not objects.
 I made this library to make writing object-oriented code easier.